jtauber/pyuca/README.md

 ## License

 Python code is made available under an MIT license (see `LICENSE`).
-`allkeys.txt` is made available under the similar license defined in `LICENSE-allkeys`.
+`pyuce/allkeys.*txt` are made available under the Unicode-3.0 license.
+A copy of which can be found in `LICENSE-Unicode-3.0`.

 ## Contacting the Developer